Lapidary Stone

 Coronation Marble.
 Coronation Island.
 A very unusual orange color. $25 slab.

-Crinoid Fossils in dark Limestone.
+Alligator Stone.
+Crinoid Fossils in Dark Limestone.
 New 2006.
 A very whimsical stone.
 The crinoids look like faces or other objects of the imagination. $30

 Eudialyte.
 Prince of Wales Island.
 Has many presentations - sometimes in white feldspar, sometimes with black amphibole minerals, from hot pink to blood red. $10 to $100.